mnr/writing-wip/dimensions_living_book/artwork.md

 Walking to Greta's apartment, I noticed the artwork on the walls.

-It's bland; something you see in hotel lobbies.
+It's bland: something you see in hotel lobbies.
 Let us ponder the classic painting of the genre, titled "Hunting Grouse."
 It's a wash of fall colors, mostly orange fading to brown.
 There is, predictably, a grouse in flight and a hunter in the distant background.
 The bird is flying to the left, the hunter is walking to the right.
 The subjects of the painting are trying their hardest to escape this mundane print.

 This art is designed to be less interesting the longer you look at it.
 These paintings are chosen so the colors of the art match the paint of the hallway, rather than choosing wall colors to accentuate the art.
 The corporate Optics and Design department strives for a calming theme that won't disrupt anyone's delicate sensibilities.